 install-wget: that installs a specific version of the wget client.
 In this case, a parameter is defined to specify which wget version number to install.
 The

 1.20.3-1ubuntu1 if a value is not specified.
 The

 run: command that installs the version of wget specified in the

 As shown in the example, the defined command can be implemented and used by job objects.
 The steps stanza in the

 version: parameter is set to an earlier, older version of wget, not the default version value.
 The last

 run: command in the job uses wget to test a response from the given URL.
-This is an example of running a simple test to check if a website is responding to requests.
+This example runs a simple test to check if a website is responding to requests.

 workflows: block, as usual, triggers the

 install-wget command.
 Just like executors and jobs, commands bring the ability to reuse code, centrally manage changes, and increase the readability of the syntax within pipeline configuration files.